If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 I love these in wraps, salads, bowls and smoothies.

 The FSA advises that people in vulnerable groups should always cook sprouts thoroughly until steaming hot all the way through before eating.
-This includes, pregnant women, young children, the elderly & those with a weakened immune system.
+This includes pregnant women, young children, the elderly & those with a weakened immune system.
 This is because some sprouts may contain bacteria.

 10) Raw vegan sweets and desserts.